-- (1) after a change of possession; - (2) after the two-minute warning of the first half; or - (3) inside the last five minutes of the second half. - (b) If there is an injury timeout prior to the two-minute warning, the game clock is started as if the injury timeout had not occurred - (c) If there is an excess team timeout after the two-minute warning, the game clock is started as if the excess timeout had not occurred. - (d) If there is a Referee's timeout, the game clock is started as if the Referee's timeout had not occurred. - (e) If the game clock is stopped after a down in which there was a foul by either team, following enforcement or declination of a penalty, the game clock will start as if the foul had not occurred, except that the clock will start on the snap if: - (1) the foul occurs after the two-minute warning of the first half; - (2) the foul occurs inside the last five minutes of the second half; - (3) The offense commits a foul during the fourth period or overtime after the ball has been made ready for play, causing the clock to stop before a snap; or - (4) a specific rule prescribes otherwise. - (f) If a fumble or backward pass by any player goes out of bounds, the game clock starts on the Referee's signal that a ball has been returned to the field of play. - (g) When there is a 10-second runoff, the game clock starts when the Referee signals that the ball is ready for play. - (h) During the Try, which is an untimed down. - (i) When a specific rule prescribes otherwise.
+- (1) after a change of possession; - (2) after the two-minute warning of the first half; or - (3) inside the last five minutes of the second half. - (b) If there is an injury timeout prior to the two-minute warning, the game clock is started as if the injury timeout had not occurred. - (c) If there is an excess team timeout after the two-minute warning, the game clock is started as if the excess timeout had not occurred. - (d) If there is a Referee's timeout, the game clock is started as if the Referee's timeout had not occurred. - (e) If the game clock is stopped before or after a down for a foul by either team, following enforcement or declination of a penalty, the game clock will start as if the foul had not occurred, except that the clock will start on the snap if: - (1) the foul occurs after the two-minute warning of the first half; - (2) the foul occurs inside the last five minutes of the second half; - (3) The offense commits a foul during the fourth period or overtime after the ball has been made ready for play, causing the clock to stop before a snap; - (4) the offense commits two successive delay of game penalties during the same down while time is in (see 12-3-1-n); or - (5) a specific rule prescribes otherwise. - (f) If a fumble or backward pass by any player goes out of bounds, the game clock starts on the Referee's signal that a ball has been returned to the field of play. - (g) When there is a 10-second runoff, the game clock starts when the Referee signals that the ball is ready for play. - (h) During the Try, which is an untimed down. - (i) When a specific rule prescribes otherwise.

 ARTICLE 3.
 FAIR CATCH KICK DOWN.
-The game clock operator shall start the game clock for a fair-catch kick down when the ball is kicked.
+The game clock operator shall start the game clock for a fair catch kick down when the ball is kicked.